atalyaro/TripBook/README.md

 # Trip Book
-This web is helping you to find and save the best tripes around the world.
+tripbook is helping you to find vacations around the world.

-in this web there is a admin account and clients.
+there is an admin platform and a clients platform.

-Login/Register Page
+there is Login/Register Page.
-Alerting errors like wrong password or missing information
+the site will Alert on errors like wrong password or missing information.

-Home Page for Client
+Home Page for Client:
-you can find here all the availlabe trips and you can mark like on your favorite vactions your favorite trips always shows first.
+you can find here all the availlabe vacations and you can mark "like" on your preferd ones. your favorite vacations will always show first on the top of the home page.

-Home Page for Admin
+Home Page for Admin:
-devided to three pathes
+devided to three paths,
-main page- where the admin can edit or delete a exist trips Vacations Likes- A graph who is update real time.
-The admin can check how many likes there is for every trip add page- where the admin can add a trip
+main page: where the admin can edit or delete the existing trips.
+Vacations Likes: A graph that is being updated in real time, where The admin can check how many likes there is for every vacation. add page: where the admin can add a new destanation.

-there is no backward and forward, the web is built on one page whos change according the request.
+there is no backward or forward option, the website rebuilds itself on the same page according to the client/admin request.

 Front- React and Material